-Using a drawing tablet with an Android device
+Connecting a drawing tablet to an Android device

 Depending on the android device you have and the specific tablet you may be able to use your android device with your drawing tablet.
 Overall though, there will be limitations - and some very severe ones - and you should be aware of them before trying to use a tablet with an android device.